 The Data Protection Act of 4 October 2018

-The Data Procetion Act has been in force since 1st January 2019.
-The purpose of this law is to protect the personality and fundamental rights of natural persons with regard to the processing of their personal data and is based on the following EU Regulations.
+The Data Protection Act has been in force since 1 January 2019.
+The purpose of this law is to protect the personality and fundamental rights of natural persons with regard to the processing of their personal data.
+It is based on the following EU Regulations:

 The Information Act of 19 May 1999

-This act has been in force since 1 January 2000.
-This law regulates the principles and procedures for informing people about the activities of the authorities, in particular, the right to information and access to files.
+This has been in force since 1 January 2000 and regulates the principles and procedures for informing people about the activities of the authorities, particularly the right to information and access to files.

 The Information Ordinance of 19 October 1999

-This has been in force since 1 January 2000 and lays down rules for informal inquiries about government business or business, which is prepared by an authority on behalf of the government, shall be answered by the member of the Government responsible.
+This has been in force since 1 January 2000 and lays down rules for informal inquiries about government business or business that is prepared by an authority on behalf of the government, which shall be answered by the member of the government responsible for such.

 Applicability of the GDPR

-In the scope of Regulation (EU) 2016/679 and according to Article 3 GDPR the GDPR applies to the processing of personal data in the context of the activities of an establishment of a data controller or a data processor in the EU, regardless of whether the processing takes place in the EU or not or in case the processing of personal data of EU data subjects by a controller or processor not established in the EU, where the processing activities are related to the offering of goods or services, irrespective of whether a payment of the data subject is required, or to the monitoring of data subjects' behaviour that takes place within the EU.
+According to Article 3 therein, the GDPR applies to the processing of personal data in the context of the activities of an establishment of a data controller or a data processor in the EU, regardless of whether the processing takes place in the EU or not, or in the case of the processing of personal data of EU data subjects by a controller or processor that is not established in the EU, where the processing activities are related to the offering of goods or services, irrespective of whether a payment of the data subject is required, or to the monitoring of data subjects' behaviour that takes place within the EU.

-In compliance of the terms of the local Data Protection Act the GDPR provisions are applicable to foreign companies targeting customers in the Principality of Liechtenstein.
+In compliance with the terms of the local Data Protection Act, the GDPR provisions are applicable to foreign companies targeting customers in the Principality of Liechtenstein.

-The Data Protection Authority is the national supervisory authority pursuant to Article 51 of Regulation (EU) 2016/679 and Article 41 of Directive (EU) 2016/680.
-The Data Protection Authority is in charge according to the Data Protection Act of 4 October 2018.
+The Data Protection Authority is the national supervisory authority, pursuant to Article 51 of the GDPR and Article 41 of Directive (EU) 2016/680.
+The Data Protection Authority is in charge of supervising the fulfilment of the provisions of the Data Protection Act of 4 October 2018.

 Violation of Data Protection

-If the Data Protection Authority concludes that, in data processing for purposes beyond the scope of Regulation (EU) 2016/679, public or non-public bodies have violated the Data Protection Act or other data protection legislation or there are other shortcomings with their processing or use of personal data, the Data Protection Authority shall notify the controller of the violation.
-In the case of a public body the Data Protection Authority will additionally inform the government.
-The Data Protection Authority shall give the controller and – in the case of a public body likewise the government – the opportunity to notify its opinion within a reasonable period.
+If the Data Protection Authority concludes that – in data processing for purposes beyond the scope of the GDPR – public or non-public bodies have violated the Data Protection Act or other data protection legislation, or that there are other shortcomings in their processing or use of personal data, it shall notify the controller of the violation.
+In the case of a public body, the Data Protection Authority will also inform the government.
+The Data Protection Authority shall give the controller (and the government, in the case of a public body) the opportunity to notify its opinion within a reasonable period.